 Several USF faculty outside the Department are eligible to serve in place of full-time Psychology faculty.
-A list of these eligible faculty can be obtained from the Graduate Student Services Program Assistant.
+A list of these eligible faculty can be obtained from Graduate Student Services.

-The department's Master's Thesis Committee Form (available on the department's website) must be submitted at least a week before the thesis proposal date to the Graduate Program Committee via Laura Pierce in PCD 4114A (degree-seekers also see College form in M.A.
+The department's Master's Thesis Committee Form (available on the department's website) must be submitted at least a week before the thesis proposal date to the Graduate Program Committee via Laura Pierce in PCD 4114A (degree-seekers also see College committee form in M.A.
 Degree section).

 Changes to the committee must also be approved by the Graduate Program Committee.
-A departmental form must be filed.
-These forms are available on the department's website and should be submitted to

-Laura Pierce in PCD 4114A for routing (degree-seekers also see College form in M.A.
+A departmental Changes to Committee form must be filed.
+These forms are available on the department's website and should be submitted to Laura Pierce in PCD 4114A for routing (degree-seekers also see the College Changes to Committee form in M.A.
 Degree section).
 Students are required to justify committee changes.
 Typically, scheduling difficulties are not sufficient reasons for requesting such changes.